-Private Youth Programs tend to be located in rural areas across the US as well as remote foreign countries.
+Residential programs for children and youth, tend to be located in rural areas across the US as well as remote foreign countries.
 These settings leave this vulnerable population without reliable, nearby access to medical centers or hospitals.
 It is even more pressing that we ensure that young people who are sent from the US to foreign countries (i.e. Costa Rica, Mexico, etc.) have access to proper medical care.
 However, considering the risks and the lack of authority to institute any health and safety measures outside of the US, we advocate for the return of all youth placed outside the US and a ban on youth placements in foreign countries.